 Various members of the Orchestra of Skin and Bone including myself helped co-ordinate and record the soundtrack and incidental music for the OZ film Dogs In Space during 1986.
 I also worked on soundscapes for local video clips, underground films and did quite a bit of session work with various locally based acts between 1986-1990.
 Some of this was semi-experimental in nature but a lot was quite conventional and pretty straight.
 Some of the acts were The Index, Shower Scene From Psycho, GUM, Bum Steers, Box The Jesuit (well known Sydney based gothicy act), Max Q (semi-solo experimental project of Michael Hutchence of INXS), Not Drowning Waving and a lot more that I can't and don't want to remember.
 A lot of it was purely for the money.

 In the late 1980s Kraang did the occasional local performance and recordings in both Melbourne and Sydney, though not to any sizable interest.
 Some of these performances went under the name of My Father of Serpents.
-In the early 1990s I did some more ritualistic, dark ambient performances using the name Ophiolatreia (its Latin for serpent worship) and had a track titled 'Mirror to Dionysus' on a compilation CD released by Dark Vinyl in Germany in 1992.
-This was just after they released the Krank material that I had originally recorded in mid-1983.
+In the early 1990s I did some more ritualistic, dark ambient performances using the name Ophiolatreia (it's Latin for serpent worship) and had a track titled 'Mirror to Dionysus' on (Must Be Musique) a compilation CD released by Dark Vinyl in Germany in 1992.
+This was just after they released the Krank material (Chaos) that I had originally recorded in mid-1983.

 Subcutaneous Theatre was a ritualistic sinister, industrial dark ambient duo that I was involved with that also featured Debra Petrovitch, a Romanian Australian performance and sound artist.
 In some ways she is like a cross between Jarboe and Diamanda Galas - a very talented intense performer.
 She has also appeared on some Shining Vril pieces, on the "Split" CD of Shining Vril / Knifeladder.
 Subcutaneous Theatre appeared at some Sydney art experimental events in the late 1980s and released one cassette on the local label Cosmic Conspiracy Productions and were planning to record a proper album in late 1990 with Andrew Trail engineering.
 For various non-musical reasons this never happened.